vmware-tanzu/velero/site/docs/master/customize-installation.md

 This is useful for applying bespoke customizations, integrating with a GitOps workflow, etc.

 If you are installing Velero in Kubernetes 1.14.x or earlier, you need to use `kubectl apply`'s `--validate=false` option when applying the generated configuration to your cluster.
 See [issue 2077][7] and [issue 2311][8] for more context.

+## Use a storage provider secured by a self-signed certificate

+If you intend to use Velero with a storage provider that is secured by a self-signed certificate, you may need to instruct Velero to trust that certificate.
+See [use Velero with a storage provider secured by a self-signed certificate][9] for details.

 ## Additional options